Q. What happens when you move a 12-year-old from Basingstoke to Zambia?

 Individual Medley debuted at Brighton Fringe in May 2017 with a sold-out run at award-winning venue, Junkyard Dogs.
 It received the Irene Mensah Bursary and was nominated for the Pebble Trust International Touring Award.

-Following that Katrina performed Individual Medley at Penzance Litfest (Acorn Theatre, July 2017), Hove Grown New Writing Festival (March 2017), Swindon Fringe (Phoenix Theatre, April 2018) and Edinburgh Fringe (Sweet Venues, August 2018) and Camden People’s Theatre (March 2019) and a second award-nominated run at Brighton Fringe (The Warren), Theatre Peckham and Ventnor Fringe.
+Following that Katrina performed Individual Medley at Penzance Litfest (Acorn Theatre, July 2017), Hove Grown New Writing Festival (March 2017), Swindon Fringe (Phoenix Theatre, April 2018), Edinburgh Fringe (Sweet Venues, August 2018) and Camden People’s Theatre (March 2019) and a second award-nominated run at Brighton Fringe (The Warren), Theatre Peckham and Ventnor Fringe.